joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/05/learning/what-are-your-thoughts-about-ai-a-forum-for-teenagers-and-educators.html

 **Penn State switching to adidas from Nike in 2026 as part of new 10-year deal**\
-`The agreement continues a trend of adidas securing partnerships with athletics programs with ties to a superstar athlete.`\
+`The agreement continues a trend of Adidas securing partnerships with athletics programs with ties to a superstar athlete.`\
 https://nytimes.com/athletic/6600213/2025/09/05/penn-state-adidas-apparel-deal/

 **Growing Up With A.I.: A Multimedia Challenge for Teenagers and Educators**\